gravitational/teleport/rfd/0167-console-service.md

 A separate service will be introduced specifically for troubleshooting purposes.
 This will ensure the current diagnosis service is kept as is, not breaking current integrations or introducing behavior changes.
-The new service will also always be available (contrasting with the diagnosis service, which is optional and disabled by default), so in scenarios where users need to use it, they don't need to restart Teleport.
+The new service will also always be enabled by default (contrasting with the diagnosis service, which is optional and disabled by default), so in scenarios where users need to use it, they don't need to restart Teleport.

 In addition, the new service will listen into a Unix socket instead of TCP.
 This will make discoverability easier and discourage external usage, as the API is